dedis/popstellar/be1-go/docs/README.md

 Each incoming message read by `ReadPump` is passed to the `Hub interface`'s (refer hub/hub.go) `Recv` method for processing.

+We use [github.com/gorilla/websocket](github.com/gorilla/websocket) to manage websocket connections.

+##### Processing messages in the application layer

+The incoming messages received by the `ReadPump` are propagated up the stack to the `Hub` which is responsible for processing it and sending a `Result`, `Error` or a `Broadcast`.

 The `Hub` interface has two concrete implementations - one for the organizer and another for the witness.
 Since both share common implementations they embed